-- 551. Palomino Bred (PB) is a horse of any color and may exhibit any characteristics (such as, but not limited to, Paint, Appaloosa), that cannot meet the PHBA registration guidelines as stated in the current year PHBA Official Handbook, Rules - 503-512.
-A PB must also be produced from the breeding of at least one PHBA registered parent (not including the PB registry), and the other parent is required to be from the list of PHBA recognized breed registries. - 552.
-Horse must meet conformation requirements for registry as outlined in Rule 502 - 553.
+- 551. Palomino Bred (PB) is a horse of any color and may exhibit any characteristics (such as, but not limited to, Paint, Appaloosa), that cannot meet the PHBA registration guidelines as stated in the current year PHBA Official Handbook, Rules 503-512. - A. Offspring from an unregistered (not registered with a recognized breed association) PHBA parent, are not eligible for registry in the Palomino Bred registry, unless parentage can be verified in fact by listed above by Rule 546. - 552.
+Horse must meet conformation requirements for registry as outlined in Rule 502. - 553.
 Horse can be registered with any breed registry recognized by PHBA. - 554.
-Its sire and/or dam are registered in PHBA. - A. One parent is registered in PHBA and the other parent is registered in one of the recognized breed associations.
-The horse shall meet all previously mentioned registration requirements: - B. Hardship Clause: The owner of an eligible non-palomino horse, whose palomino parent (must meet PHBA registration guidelines) is not registered with PHBA, may seek registration if his/her horse using one of the following options. - 1) Living palomino parent: The owner of the eligible non-palomino horse, may purchase one annual membership of the owner of the parent horse and the registration of the parent horses (must meet PHBA registration guidelines), if the parent horse's owner is agreeable via letter documentation.
+A PB must be produced from the breeding of at least on PHBA registered parent (not including the PB registry), and the other parent is required to be from the list of PHBA recognized breed registries.
+Its sire and/or dam are registered in PHBA.
+The horse shall meet all previously mentioned registeration requirements. - B. Hardship Clause: The owner of an eligible non-palomino horse, whose palomino parent (must meet PHBA registration guidelines) is not registered with PHBA, may seek registration if his/her horse using one of the following options. - 1) Living palomino parent: The owner of the eligible non-palomino horse, may purchase one annual membership for the owner of the parent horse and the registration of the parent horses (must meet PHBA registration guidelines), if the parent horse's owner is agreeable via letter documentation.